In a Constantly Changing World, it is Important to Adapt and Keep Your Balance

 The perfect meal with friends would involve Black Sea Cuisine.
 Black Sea Cuisine is the most up-to-date and the most visited cuisine in recent times.
 Crumbly cornbreads, cheesy and baked foods like Muhlama (made with Black Sea butter), fish, salads… It is our current weekly routine, until I get bored!
 However, Turkish cuisine is always very colorful, tasty, and has incredible variety.

-If I was a collector I would collect a lot of artists.
+If I were a collector I would collect a lot of artists.
 I have a really, really big list in mind.
 I would collect German photographer Andreas Gursky, Turkish-German artist Nasan Tur, Turkish artist duo Özlem Günyol & Mustafa Kunt, Barbara Kruger, Andy Warhol, Marcel Duchamp, Turkish impressionist painter Avni Lifij, Turkish painter Mübin Orhon etc. As I said, it is possible to add many more names.

 If my 10-year older self visits me from the future, she would tell me that although sometimes it can be very difficult to endure and continue, to never lose my excitement and keep going.
 She would also say: you are what you believe, continue to produce, you aren’t working—it’s like a hobby.
 Spend more time for yourself, dance more, travel, have fun, see your family and friends more.
 In 10 years, when you turn 40, do not let it be too late and do not regret it!
 Remember what Marcus Graf said: work hard, party hard, and find the balance!